-Note: If you’re spending Thanksgiving solo this year but want to be around loved ones, know that you’re not alone.
+Note: If you’re spending the holidays solo this year but want to be around loved ones, know that you’re not alone.
 Here are 9 self-care tips from those who have spent the holidays alone in the past and from those who are spending them alone this year.

 By now, many of us are putting our Milano dinner looks together, we’re figuring out who else we finna get a plate from, and we’re dreaming about that one dish that mama/auntie/grandma makes every year that never disappoints.

 All in all, the holidays are a time to be around love, to give thanks for how much we have (though we should do this every day), to make unforgettable memories with our biological/chosen family and friends, and last but not least...it’s the perfect time for (respectful) clapbacks.

 Dreamer, you owe it to yourself to protect your dreams and to block all negativity that tries to prosper and shake your focus.
 And while we do agree that silence is golden, if you have an auntie, cousin, friend etc. who always has a tone or a doubt to throw at your dreams, it’s okay to respond.
 Just do it respectfully.
 Here are 6 ways to do this without causing a scene:

 1) “How your lil business doing?”

 Clapback: My empire (put emphasis on it) is thriving.
 Every day, I learn something new, and I’m watching it grow right in front of my eyes.
 Thanks for asking.

 2) “Everybody selling that.
 You should find something else to do.
 That market is too saturated.”

 Clapback: I appreciate you telling me that, but I’m not really worried about the market or who’s selling what.
 I have my own sauce that other people don’t have, and other people have their sauce that I don’t have.
 There’s room for everybody.